 OTX-TIC is our product candidate for glaucoma patients in need of a more significant reduction in IOP and ocular hypertension.
 OTX-TIC is a bioresorbable hydrogel implant incorporating travoprost that is designed to be administered by a physician as an intracameral injection with an initial target duration of drug release of four to six months.
-Preclinical studies to date have demonstrated reduction of IOP and pharmacokinetics in the aqueous humor that suggest a pharmacodynamic response of IOP lowering in humans.
-We initiated a Phase 1 clinical trial outside the United States in third quarter of 2017 to assess safety and obtain initial efficacy data, but we did not enroll any patients in this trial and subsequently closed this trial in the second quarter of 2018.
-Our investigational new drug application, or IND, for our

-U.S. trial became effective in the first quarter of 2018, and we dosed the first patient in May 2018.
-We anticipate data from two dose groups from this clinical trial in the first half of 2019.
+Preclinical studies to date have demonstrated reduction of IOP and pharmacokinetics in the aqueous humor that suggest a pharmacodynamic response of IOP reduction in humans.
+Our investigational new drug application, or IND, for our U.S. trial became effective in the first quarter of 2018, and we dosed the first patient in May 2018.
+With the first patient having been treated for six months, initial assessment of early biological activity and safety supports continued development of OTX-TIC.
 This trial is a multi-center, open-label, proof-of-concept clinical trial designed to evaluate the safety, durability, tolerability, and efficacy in patients with primary open-angle glaucoma or ocular hypertension.
+We anticipate presenting initial results from this clinical trial in the first half of 2019.